• Sort By

 Friday, February 16, 2018 | case-issue

-Timeline Voting Policy Changes Redistricting Litigation Shelby County v.
+Case: Voting Rights Shelby County v.
+Holder The fight to protect preclearance and essential Voting Rights Act protections Supreme Court Oral Argument: February 27, 2013 Decision: June 25, 2013 Shelby County v.
 Holder is a seminal voting rights case that ultimately dismantled essential protections of the Voting Rights Act of 1965 (VRA).
-The case has had a devastating impact on voting rights and redistricting.
-The case was a challenge to the constitutionality of Sections 4(b) and 5 of […]
+The case has […]

 Sheila Jackson Lee